arthur87/rossoc/README.md

 # rossoc

+rossoc is an experimental project to generate code from sql.
-Convert sql to mruby and mruby/c Common I/O API
+Convert sql to mruby and mruby/c Common I/O API.

 # Guide